pluma/zugzug/README.md

 If the job does not exist, resolves to `null` instead.

+### `zugzug.getJobLog(id:String, [callback:Function]):Promise(Object[])`

+Retrieves the log entries associated with the job with the given `id` from the database.
+Resolves to an array of log entry objects on success or is rejected with the error returned by `redis` for the underlying `LRANGE` command.

+If the job does not exist, resolves to an empty array instead.

 ### `zugzug.moveJob(id:String, toQueue:String, [callback:Function]):Promise(Boolean)`

 Moves the job with the given `id` to the queue `toQueue`.
 Resolves to `true` on success or is rejected with the error returned by `redis` for the underlying commands.